SubodhShil/DSA-Problem-Solving/Data structures/Tree/README.md

 ### **How linked list is different from tree?**

 > Linked list is a single directional and sequential data structure where one item or element or node references only one neighbor.
-Unlike linked list, each node of a tree can have link or connection among one or more nodes.
+Unlike linked list, each node of a tree can have link to multiple nodes connected to it.

 ## **Benefits**